ut-osa/boki/README.md

 Boki
 ==================================

-Boki is a research FaaS runtime, which realizes stateful serverless computing with shared logs.
+Boki is a research FaaS runtime for stateful serverless computing with shared logs.
-Boki exports the shared log API to serverless functions, allowing them to manage state with strong consistency, durability, and fault tolerance.
+Boki exports the shared log API to serverless functions, allowing them to manage states with strong consistency, durability, and fault tolerance.

 ### Building Boki ###